3.9 Student Responsibilities for Conduct

-- If in subsequent classes the student does not change his/her disruptive or code violating behavior, the faculty member will refer the student to the Assistant Academic Dean or the INTG Coordinator responsible for that department or class for a disciplinary hearing.
+- If in subsequent classes the student does not change his/her disruptive or code violating behavior, the faculty member will refer the student to the Academic Dean or the INTG Coordinator responsible for that department or class for a disciplinary hearing.

-- The Assistant Academic Dean or the INTG Coordinator will give the alleged code violator(s) written notice of what they are accused within seven (7) calendar days of the most recent violation, including the date and time of their hearing.
+- The Academic Dean or the INTG Coordinator will give the alleged code violator(s) written notice of what they are accused within seven (7) calendar days of the most recent violation, including the date and time of their hearing.

 - A disciplinary hearing will be conducted by the Assistant Academic Dean or INTG Coordinator who will determine the sanctions, if any.

-- The Assistant Academic Dean or the INTG Coordinator will inform the alleged code violator (s) in writing of the official College ruling no later than seven (7) calendar days following the disciplinary hearing.
+- The Academic Dean or the INTG Coordinator will inform the alleged code violator (s) in writing of the official College ruling no later than seven (7) calendar days following the disciplinary hearing.

 Student disciplinary records are kept by the Office of Student Life Programs.
 These records are: